CIVILITY IN THE AGE OF POLITICAL CIRCUS

 Just how does that compare with the March 3rd Republican Debate?

 “CRUZ: Breathe, breathe, breathe.
 TRUMP: Lyin’ Ted.
 CRUZ: You can do it.
 You can breathe.
 I know it’s hard.
 I know it’s hard.
-But just...RUBIO: When they’re done with the yoga, can I answer a question?
+But just…RUBIO: When they’re done with the yoga, can I answer a question?
 CRUZ: You cannot.
 (LAUGHTER) RUBIO: Unbelievable.
-CRUZ: I really hope that we don’t -- we don’t see yoga on this stage.
+CRUZ: I really hope that we don’t — we don’t see yoga at this stage.
 RUBIO: Well, he’s very flexible, so you never know.
 (APPLAUSE).”

-I found myself at counsel’s table in the Mosk Courthouse, verbally grappling with opposing counsel in a summary judgment argument, when my adversary wisely said to me: “Sit down, Howard.
+I found myself at the counsel’s table in the Mosk Courthouse, verbally grappling with opposing counsel in a summary judgment argument, when my adversary wisely said to me: “Sit down, Howard.
 You’re winning.”
 I thought about it, sat down, and won the motion.
 My adversary was representing his client zealously, but fully mindful of the Guidelines (which I had lost sight of).
 Isn’t it time to ignore the political circus and return to civility?

 Among the theories posited for increasing incivility:

 - The increasing number of attorneys, particularly in large urban areas.
 There was a time when the legal community quickly knew about attorneys who betrayed a trust or reneged on an agreement.
 Now, in many cases, attorneys encounter opposing counsel infrequently during a career of many decades.
 The anonymity has required little investment in civility.